 - At the end of The Chronicles of Riddick, the title character receives this treatment from the entire Necromonger army after killing the Lord Marshal.
 The reason: you keep what you kill.

-- In Star Wars: The Phantom Menace, Queen Amidala kneels before Boss Nass to ask for his support.
+- In Star Wars: The Phantom Menace, Queen Amidala reveals herself and kneels before Boss Nass to ask for his support.
 Everyone in her party follows suit.
 Nass being who he is, he first laughs and then agrees to help her.

-- A Knights Tale involves an interesting non-literally-kneeling variation where Edward, the Black Prince of Wales, surprises the crowd by throwing off his cloak, frees William from the stocks and knights him in front of the crowd that was only moments before pelting William with rotten vegetables, all the while proclaiming that William is a man to be honored.
+- A Knight's Tale involves an interesting non-literally-kneeling variation where Edward, the Black Prince of Wales, surprises the crowd by throwing off his cloak, frees William from the stocks, and knights him in front of the crowd that was only moments earlier pelting William with rotten vegetables, all the while proclaiming that William is a man to be honored.
 Thus, the scene contains both variations all at once.

 - The Wizard of Oz: "Hail to Dorothy!
 The Wicked Witch is dead!"

-- In J. R. R. Tolkien's The Lord of the Rings, Aragorn bows to Frodo and Sam at Cormallen during the honoring of the Ring-bearers.
+- In J. R. R. Tolkien's The Lord of the Rings, Aragorn bows to Frodo (the very one this trope is named after) and Sam at Cormallen during the honoring of the Ring-bearers, and at their banquet, Frodo and Sam are seated above the kings and are waited upon by Merry and Pippin, who are both knights themselves.
 Aragorn also has Frodo and Gandalf bring him the crown as part of his coronation, to symbolize that it's only through Gandalf's wisdom and Frodo's courage that Aragorn has a crown to wear or a kingdom to rule.
-However, Frodo and Sam consider themselves loyal subjects of the King, Pippin is a knight, and Merry is a squire of Rohan.
+However, Frodo and Sam consider themselves loyal subjects of the King.

 Chiron: Stormbringer.
 Earthshaker.
 Lord of Horses.
 Hail, Perseus Jackson, Son of the Sea God.